Wedding photography wisdom: advice from a pro photographer

 Assign a wingman (or better still, a wingwoman.)

 If there was a problem and your photographer needed to speak with someone quickly - who would it be?
-Bridemaids are nearly always best for this as they know you, and they love you.
+In my experience bridesmaids are nearly always best at this as they won't compromise.
 Us men have our uses but in all honesty, I think women are more reliable at a wedding and always recommend that if you need a second in command, you ask a bridesmaid to do it (one who can get the most of the best man and ushers too.)

 Don't forget to smile.

 Its a MASSIVE day and the moment has come, you're terrified and excited all at the same time- and it really shows on your face.
 We all do it but if there is ever a time to look confident, glamorous and happy, its walking down the aisle - you need to own that moment.

 This isn't essential, but one idea I really like is the bride and groom taking 5 minutes for a comfort break right after the ceremony.
 Its not only a chance to gather yourselves, stare into each others eyes and enjoy a moment together, but a chance for a glass of water and a calm down.